-It’s important to brush your teeth at least twice a day.
+Important to brush your teeth at least twice a day.
 For most people, this means after waking up and before going to bed.
 But brushing after meals can reduce your risk of oral health problems too.

 Your staff might not be used to brushing their teeth at work, but you can encourage them to get into good habits by offering suggestions.
 People are more likely to brush at work when they keep a toothbrush at their desk rather than bringing one from home, and they can store it in a travel case to reduce bacteria build-up.

 August is Dental Health Month in Australia, so there’s no better time to kick-start your healthier workplace.
 Campaigns like Dental Health Month often have material and advice that you can leverage.